Writing is difficult, even for those who have been doing it for a living for years like me.

 - A real egg timer.
 I say, if you’re not sharing your work space or your office with anyone, buy yourself a real egg timer.
 Get a cute one!

 - Egg Timer by Filibaba (IOS).
 I use this on my iPhone and I love how simple and straightforward it is.
 It sounds just like a real egg timer too.
 Other egg timer apps are designed for use in, well, cooking eggs, and therefore include egg recipes and other kitchen-specific functionalities.
 This Filibaba Egg Timer is as simple as it can get, with a few options to customize the look of your egg timer, nothing more.
 It works just right for this specific purpose (of adding pressure to your writing process!).

 - E.ggtimer.
 If you don’t like the ticking sound of an egg timer, E.ggtimer is a web-based timer that beeps only when your time is up.

 I hope you’ll find these tools useful!

 How about you?
-Do you use other tools that are not included in this list but highly recommend them?
+Do you use other free online content writing tools that are not included in this list but highly recommend them?
 Do share them in the comments below!